COGS108/Projects/FinalProject_Guidelines.md

 The purpose of this project is to find a real-world problem and dataset (or likely, datasets!) that can be analyzed with the techniques learned in class and those you learn on your own.
 It is imperative that by doing so you believe extra information will be gained — that you believe you can discover something new!

-You must use at least one dataset containing at least approximately 1000 observations (if your data are smaller but you feel they are sufficient, chat with Prof. Ellis).
+You must use at least one dataset containing at least approximately 1000 observations (if your data are smaller but you feel they are sufficient, chat with the professor).
 You are welcome (and in fact recommended) to find multiple datasets!

 The best datasets are the ones that can help you answer your question of interest.